 - A project summary/abstract and a project description describing the objectives and methodology and significance of the proposed project.
 These sections may be provided to our office in draft form.

-- A budget and budget justification that reflects a reasonable estimate of expenses for each budget category is required.
+- A detailed budget and budget justification that reflects a reasonable estimate of expenses for each budget category is required.
 Include cost sharing/matching only if it is specifically required by the funding agency.
+Budgets should be submitted on the internal proposal budget template form.

 - Sub-Contracts: If there is a sub-contract involved, a scope of work, a budget, a budget justification and a Subrecipient Checklist/Consortium Statement, signed by an authorized official of that organization is required.